newmanrs/blog/content/post/jsonresume.markdown

 tags:  ["npm", "resume", "json"]
 ---

 [Jsonresume](https://jsonresume.org/schema) is the tool I used to generate the [resume](/resume/resume/) on this site.
 I am a user&ndash;not author&ndash;of this software.
-This tool has a few quirks, but I am fairly enamored with the concept of separating raw data from its representation, and with not having to manually format said representation.
+This tool has a few quirks, but I appreciate concept of separating raw data from its representation whenever possible, and with not having to manually format said representation.

 <!--more-->

-It is almost always a good idea to separate data and representations when time permits&mdash;this allows data transfer to new templates for rendering and layouts, and moreover moves towards the tantalizing dream^[Okay, I may be overhyping this, but I really don't like having to synchronize updates to multiple places.] of maintaining only one set of data that can be used for both a short-form resume and a long-form CV instead of maintaining two separate documents.
+I suppose it is generally a good to separate data and representations when time permits&mdash;this allows data transfer to new templates for different rendering and layouts, and moreover moves towards the tantalizing dream^[Okay, I may be overhyping this, but I really don't like having to synchronize updates to multiple places.] of maintaining only one set of data that can be used for both a short-form resume and a long-form CV instead of maintaining two separate documents.
+Of course, I still have not done so.

 # Basic Idea